 (a) In general.
 Confidential business information obtained by IMLS from a submitter will be disclosed under FOIA only under this section.

 (b) Definitions.
 For purposes of this section, the following definitions apply:

 (2) Submitter.
-Any person or entity from whom IMLS obtains business information, directly or indirectly.
+Any person or entity from whom IMLS obtains confidential business information, directly or indirectly.
 The term includes corporations; state, local and tribal governments; and foreign governments.

-(c) Designation of business information.
-A submitter of business information will use good-faith efforts to designate, either at the time of submission or at a reasonable time thereafter, any portions of its submission that it considers to be protected from disclosure under Exemption 4.
+(c) Designation of confidential business information.
+A submitter of confidential business information will use good-faith efforts to designate, either at the time of submission or at a reasonable time thereafter, any portions of its submission that it considers to be protected from disclosure under Exemption 4.
 These designations will expire ten years after the date of the submission unless the submitter requests, and provides justification for, a longer designation period.

 (e) Where notice is required.
 IMLS will give notice to a submitter wherever:

 (1) The information has been designated in good faith by the submitter as information considered protected from disclosure under Exemption 4; or